 The Candlestick Park of his youth is gone, and Valdez understands and even appreciates that change is inevitable for neighborhoods and cities and communities.
 But he refuses to believe that the San Francisco he grew up in is lost for good.
 He’s inspired by the vision of the late Nipsey Hussle, a rapper and entrepreneur who was in the process of “buying back” his Los Angeles neighborhood when he was killed earlier this year.

 “A lot of people come here because it’s cool and there’s new innovation hubs and all that,” Valdez says of San Francisco, “but I think we need to create a space for the kids of color that are here to feel like they are supported and that they have the opportunity to remain here and flourish.”

 Though he’s not currently planning to buy back any neighborhoods, Valdez does serve the kids in his community by volunteering his time and donating both money and memorabilia to Peer Resources, a leadership program in the San Francisco public school system.
 These peer leaders work all year to make systemic changes to eliminate barriers for a disenfranchised population within their schools.
 As a former participant and beneficiary of the program, Valdez is a testament to the power it has to change lives.
 It helped him through difficult times, and he now uses the opportunities he’s been given to inspire and support the students he works with.

 “My background is not typical for someone who goes to law school and becomes a lawyer for a baseball team,” he says.
 “I can go into a classroom and say I grew up in the same neighborhood or I went through similar stuff, and now I’m a lawyer for the Giants.
 For a kid, that carries weight.”

 GAMECHANGER is the way our students–past and present–see the world.
 It’s the impact our alumni have on local, national and global policy and law.
-The ideas and events that come from the minds of UC Hastings Law students and faculty help transform the world.
+The ideas and events that come from the minds of UC Law SF students and faculty help transform the world.